remco138/ocrmangareaderforandroid/readme.txt

 1: In Android Studio, open the file build.gradle, it will actually import the project
 2: Android Studio will complain about a missing SDK folder and correct it automatically
 3: get the appropriate SDK for your phone (ctrl-shift-a "android sdk")
 4: Probably need so set up the NDK too.
-I Will document this if neccesary Soon(tm)
+I Will document this if Necessary Soon(tm)

 4:
 run ./gradlew assembleRelease -x lintVitalRelease, or hook your phone onto your PC, enable debugging mode, and start instant run in intellij